jeremiah-c-leary/vhdl-style-guide/docs/signal_rules.rst

 signal_010
 ##########

-This rule checks the signal type is lowercase.
+This rule checks the signal type is lowercase if it is a VHDL keyword.

 **Violation**